 When the query starting from each vertex gets an edge, truncate it directly to avoid too many neighboring edges on the superlarge vertex, because a single query occupies too much hard disk and memory.
-Or you can truncate a certain number of edges specified in the Max\edge\returned\per\vertex parameter.
+Or you can truncate a certain number of edges specified in the Max_edge_returned_per_vertex parameter.
 Excess edges will not be returned.
 This parameter applies to all spaces.

-Property name Default value Description max_edge_returned_per_vertex 2147483647 Specifies the maximum number of edges returned for each dense vertex.
+Property name Default value Description Whether supports runtime dynamic modifications max_edge_returned_per_vertex 2147483647 Specifies the maximum number of edges returned for each dense vertex.
 Excess edges are truncated and not returned.
-This parameter is not predefined in the configuration files.
+This parameter is not predefined in the initial configuration files, if you need to use this parameter, add it manually.
+No